OrderingPlus/website-marketplace/README.md

 ## Installation

 1. Clone repository: `git clone --recursive https://github.com/OrderingX/website-marketplace.git`
+2. Enter the downloaded repository folder `cd website-marketplace`
-2. Run `yarn install` to install dependencies
+3. Run `yarn install` to install dependencies
-3. Run `yarn serve` to start the development server
+4. Run `yarn serve` to start the development server

 ## Installation with Docker
 > "You need to have Docker previously installed.
 You can install it from [here](https://docs.docker.com/engine/install/)"